 A number of foods claim to be "sugar-free."
 But these foods may still raise blood sugar levels because many contain carbohydrates in the form of starch or fiber.
 Sugar alcohols such as sorbitol and xylitol add sweetness to foods but still may have enough associated carbohydrates to raise blood sugar levels.
 Foods with high levels of carbohydrates are likely to raise blood sugar levels very high, and eventually high blood sugar levels may cause organ damage over time in people with diabetes.

 Foods high in fat can cause your blood sugar to stay higher for longer.
 Pizza, French fries, and most fried foods are high in carbohydrates and fat.
 So are many Chinese food favorites like egg rolls and the breaded chicken found in sweet and sour chicken.
 It's a good idea to monitor your blood sugar about two hours after you eat such foods to see how your blood sugar levels are affected.

-Dehydration can elevate your blood sugar so it is wise to stay well-hydrated.
+Dehydration can lead to high blood sugar levels so it is wise to stay well-hydrated.
 If you are sick, have diarrhea and vomiting for more than two hours, or a prolonged illness lasting more than a few days, the illness may alter your blood sugar.
 Moreover, blood sugar rises as your body tries to fight any type of illness.
 Medications such as antibiotics and decongestants may alter your blood sugar.
 Check your blood sugar levels during these intermittent special situations so you can help determine how your body will react to these illnesses and treatments.

 Stress may cause your body to release hormones that can make your blood sugar rise.
 This is more common in people with type 2 diabetes.
 Practice relaxation techniques with deep breathing and exercise, if you can, to reduce stress.